btubbs/benadryl-cuttlefish/README.md

 dictionary, parses the entries, and scores each word by how much it sounds like "Benedict" or "Cumberbatch".
-This is done with a custom phonetic distance function that takes breaks each word into syllables and compares those, further breaking each syllable into it's beginning consonants (if present), main vowel, and ending consonants (if present).
+This is done with a custom phonetic distance function that takes breaks each word into syllables and compares those, further breaking each syllable into its beginning consonants (if present), main vowel, and ending consonants (if present).
 Differences increase the distance score.
 Differences in the first syllable, last syllable, or number of syllables incur extra penalties.